home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 You will need a local user created in your UniFi OS Console to log in with.
 Ubiquiti Cloud Users will **not** work.

-1. Login to your *Local Portal* on your UniFiOS device, and click on *Users*
+1. Login to your *Local Portal* on your UniFi OS device, and click on *Users*
 1. In the upper right corner, click on *Add User*
 1. Click *Add Admin*, and fill out the form.
 Specific Fields to pay attention to:
     * Role: Must be *Limited Admin*